iotcreators/axonize-http-adapter/README.md

-# axonize-http-adapter
+# axonize-http-adapter for IoT Creators
 Axonize HTTP adapter for IoT Creators (iotcrators.com) is a simple HTTP server which URL can be registered as application URL in the projects of the IoT Creators portal.
-The HTTP adapter implements the following main functions
-- Decode device specific sensor data into the Axonize format.
-- Forward the decoded messages to your Axonize tenant.
+It receives the device messages from IoT Creators middleware, decodes the messages from the devices specific into Axonize format and ingests it into Axonize.
+###
 ###
 # Prepare Axonize to integrate with IoT Creators
 Perform the following steps to prepare Axonize to integrate with IoT Creators via `axonize-http-adapter`: